This post may contain affiliate links. Please read my disclosure policy.

 - 1 cup shredded cheese, plus more for garnish

 In a large pot or Dutch oven melt the butter over medium heat.
 Add the carrots, celery, and onions and saute for 3-5 minutes or until slightly tender.
 Add the broth, potatoes and thyme.
 Cook over medium heat for 15 minutes or until the potatoes are tender, and not mushy.
 Using a potato masher, spatula or large spoon, mash about ⅓ of the potatoes to thicken.
-Reduce the heat and stir in 2 cups of the milk, salt, parsley, cayenne and black pepper.
+Reduce the heat and stir in 2 cups of the milk, corn, salt, parsley, cayenne and black pepper.

 In a small bowl whisk the remaining 1/4 cup milk with the cornstarch until blended.
 Slowly drizzle the cornstarch mixture into the soup.
 Heat slowly until thickened and bubbly.
 Remove from heat and slowly add 1 cup of grated cheese, until melted.
 Check the seasoning and add salt and pepper if needed.
 Serve immediately.